The DURYSTA™ Implant

 - you have been diagnosed with corneal endothelial cell dystrophy

 - you have received a corneal transplant or an endothelial cell transplant

 - you have an infection in or surrounding your eye

 - if the posterior lens capsule is missing, torn, or ruptured

 - you are allergic to Bimatoprost or any of the components of the DURYSTA™ implant

 However, if you are a candidate, the procedure can be beneficial and is worth considering.

-Southwest Eyecare has the most experience of any practice in New Mexico for the DURYSTA™ implant.
+Southwest Eyecare in Albuquerque, NM has the most experience of any practice, in the state for the DURYSTA™ implant.